Comprehensive Review: Cortland Place, Greenville, RI

 - Scheduled transportation

-Cortland Place's dedicated memory care program, "The Harbor," offers specialized care for residents with Alzheimer's disease and other forms of dementia:
+The memory care program, "The Harbor," is built for residents living with Alzheimer's disease and other forms of dementia:

 - Secure environment designed for memory care needs